Origin of circular and triangular pores in electron-irradiated hexagonal boron nitride: Results and discussion

-Since the triangular pores reported in the literature do not occur in our UHV experiments at either voltage, we look for an explanation elsewhere.
-Indeed, in earlier work~\cite{leuthner2019scanning,leuthner2021chemistry}, we showed that low amounts of oxygen in the microscope column can, besides causing a cleaning effect in graphene, also determine the structure of its edges~\cite{leuthner2021chemistry}.
-In another study, we showed that monolayer MoTe$_2$ is also sensitive to oxygen, even in areas close to but not directly under electron exposure~\cite{aahlgren2022atomic}.
-We therefore turn to study the influence of the atmosphere.

-In these experiments, the sample was exposed to different nitrogen and oxygen partial pressures carefully leaked into the column during imaging, as described in Ref.~\cite {leuthner2019scanning}.
+We then return to the initial observation that the sample atmosphere influences pore formation.
+In the next experiments, the sample was exposed to different nitrogen and oxygen partial pressures, carefully introduced into the column during imaging, as described in Ref.~\cite{leuthner2019scanning}.
 We note that all pressure values given in this study correspond to the readings of the objective area gauge.
+Pore growth was estimated by calculating the total pore area in each image using the method introduced in Fig.~\ref{fig: Figure 2}.
+We note that pore growth can only occur after an initial point defect has been created, which, due to the stochastic nature of the process, occurs at different times and random locations.
+Therefore, each imaged area contains pores of different sizes.
+The results for different pressures and both acceleration voltages are shown in Fig.~\ref{fig: Figure 3}a.

-However, based on our earlier study~\cite {leuthner2019scanning}, the actual pressure at the sample is around an order of magnitude higher than this, which we take into account in all calculations for impingement rates.
-Comparing the pore growth at different pressures and both acceleration voltages shown in Fig.~\ref{fig: Figure 2}(a), we see a clear increase in the rate of pore growth with an increase in the oxygen partial pressure.
-In UHV at 80~kV, the rate of the pore growth is higher than at 60~kV (see open vs. filled circles), as already discussed.
-This is also true at an oxygen pressure of ca. $10^{-9}$~mbar (open vs. filled rectangles), with the rate of pore growth rising at both voltages compared to UHV.
-However, at ca. $10^{-8}$~mbar (open vs. filled triangles), the pore growth rate at both voltages is similar, indicating that the amount of oxygen dominates the process at both voltages.
+There is a clear increase in pore growth rate with rising oxygen partial pressure.
+In UHV at 80~kV, the rate of pore growth is higher than at 60~kV (see open vs. filled circles), as already discussed.
+This is also true at an oxygen pressure of $10^{-9}$~mbar (open vs. filled rectangles), with the rate of pore growth rising at both voltages compared to UHV.
+However, at $10^{-8}$~mbar (open vs. filled triangles), the pore growth rate at both voltages is similar, indicating that the amount of oxygen dominates the process.
 To ensure that this phenomenon is indeed caused by oxygen gas in the column, we repeated the experiment in a nitrogen atmosphere (blue circles).
-The results are comparable to UHV, demonstrating that nitrogen does not have any effect and confirming that oxygen is the reason for faster pore growth.
+The results are comparable to those in UHV, demonstrating that nitrogen has no effect and confirming that oxygen is the primary reason for faster pore growth.